How to use get and set accessors in C#?

 }

-The only difference is that with automatic properties we cannot access the private variable.
+The only difference between using the "get set syntax" and explicit private variable implementation is that with automatic properties we cannot access the private variable.

 Property initializers